flegmatik/linux-rootfs-resize/README.md

 For Openstack, I also recommend you to install cloud-init

 SETUP:
 Run ./centos-image-mod.sh, it will modify initrd image and grub menu.

-It will also copy itself to /usr/libexec/centos-image-mod directory.
+It will install itself to /usr/libexec/centos-image-mod directory, since you need to run this after every kernel upgrade (if you wish to resize partition again).

 it modifies:
 - initrd